 DID reflects a failure to integrate various aspects of identity, memory, and consciousness into a single multidimensional self.
 Usually, a primary identity carries the individual's given name and is passive, dependent, guilty, and depressed.
-When in control, each personality state, or alter, may be experienced as if it has a distinct history, self-image and identity.
+When in control, each personality state, or alter, may be experienced as if it has a distinct history, self-image, and identity.
 The alters' characteristics—including name, reported age and gender, vocabulary, general knowledge, and predominant mood—contrast with those of the primary identity.
 Certain circumstances or stressors can cause a particular alter to emerge.
 The various identities may deny knowledge of one another, be critical of one another, or appear to be in open conflict.

-The following criteria must be met for an individual to be diagnosed with dissociative identity disorder:
+According to the DSM-5, the following criteria must be met for an individual to be diagnosed with dissociative identity disorder:

 - The individual experiences two or more distinct identities or personality states (each with its own enduring pattern of perceiving, relating to, and thinking about the environment and self).
 Some cultures describe this as an experience of possession.

 - The disruption in identity involves a change in sense of self, sense of agency, and changes in behavior, consciousness, memory, perception, cognition, and motor function.

 - Frequent gaps are found in the individual’s memories of personal history, including people, places, and events, for both the distant and recent past.
 These recurrent gaps are not consistent with ordinary forgetting.

 - The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.